krobelus/git-branchstack/README.md

     |/
     | * d5f4bb2 (some-unrelated-fix) Unrelated fix
     |/
-    * 2ec4d51 Initial commit
+    * 2ec4d51 (origin/master) Initial commit

-`git branchless` ignores commits whose subject does not start with a topic tag.
+By default, `git branchless` looks only at commits in the range `@{upstream}..HEAD`.
+It ignores commits whose subject does not start with a topic tag.

+Created branches based on the common ancestor of your branch and the upstream branch, that is, `git merge-base @{upstream} HEAD`.

 To avoid conflicts, you can specify dependencies between branches.
 For example use `[child:parent1:parent2]` to base `child` off both `parent1`